zer08t7/Tankwars/README.md

 # Tankwars
-This is an original game made by Ping, enjoy.
+This is an original game made by me, enjoy.